Minimal slope conjecture of $F$-isocrystals

-We compare, in the level of global sections, given irreducible overconvergent $F$-isocrystals $\mathcal M^\dagger$ and $\mathcal N^\dagger$ in the maximal slope quotient $\mathcal M/\mathcal M^1$ and we obtain $\mathcal M^\dagger$ and $\mathcal N^\dagger$ coincides with each other in $\mathcal M/\mathcal M^1$ by the properties of PBQ overconvergent $F$-isocrystals and the upper bound of ranks of maximal slope quotients.
+Then an overconvergent $F$-isocrystal on a curve is irreducible if and only if it is PBQ and saturated and the maximal slope quotient $\mathcal M/\mathcal M^1$ is irreducible (Proposition \ref{globalirr}).
+So the given nontrivial morphism $h : \mathcal N/\mathcal N^1 \rightarrow \mathcal M/\mathcal M^1$ is isomorphic and we can compare, in the level of global sections, the irreducible overconvergent $F$-isocrystals $\mathcal M^\dagger$ and $\mathcal N^\dagger$ in the maximal slope quotient $\mathcal M/\mathcal M^1$.
+Then we obtain that $\mathcal M^\dagger$ and $\mathcal N^\dagger$ coincide with each other by the PBQ property and the upper bound of ranks of maximal slope quotients.

 Let $\overline{\mathbb Q}_p$ be an algebraic closure of the field $\mathbb Q_p$ of $p$-adic numbers.
 In the case of general dimensions we deal with the case where $k$ is a finite field and study the minimal slope problem for overconvergent $\overline{\mathbb Q}_p$-$F$-isocrystals which T.Abe introduced to established the celebrated work on the $p$-adic Langlands correspondence and the companion theorem in \cite{Ab18b} \cite{Ab18}.
-The overconvergent $\overline{\mathbb Q}_p$-$F$-isocrystals are analogous to smooth $\overline{\mathbb Q}_\ell$-sheaves in $\ell$-adic theory.
 Our result for the general dimensions is as follows.

 \begin{theorem} \mbox{\rm (Theorem \ref{rlt2})} Let $X$ be a smooth connected scheme separated of finite type over the spectrum $\mathrm{Spec}\, k$ of a finite field $k$, and $\mathcal M^\dagger$ and $\mathcal N^\dagger$ irreducible overconvergent $\overline{\mathbb Q}_p$-$F$-isocrystals on $X$ which admit slope filtrations as convergent $\overline{\mathbb Q}_p$-$F$-isocrystals.
 If $h : \mathcal N/\mathcal N^1 \rightarrow \mathcal M/\mathcal M^1$ is a nontrivial morphism between the maximal slope quotients, then there exists an isomorphism $g^\dagger : \mathcal N^\dagger \rightarrow \mathcal M^\dagger$ of overconvergent $\overline{\mathbb Q}_p$-$F$-isocrystals. \end{theorem}